Graphology: Vocabulary

 Every system of handwriting analysis has its own vocabulary.
 Even though two or more systems may share the same words, the meanings of those words may be different.
-The technical meaning of a word used by a handwriting analyst, and the common meaning is not congruent.
+The meanings of words to describe graphological observations used by handwriting analysts are not congruent.
 Resentment, for example, in common usage, means annoyance.
 In graphoanalysis, the term indicates a fear of imposition.

 Legal considerations

 Hungary

 A report by the Hungarian Parliamentary Commissioner for Data Protection and Freedom of Information says that handwriting analysis without informed consent is a privacy violation.

 United States

 Employment law

 A 2001 advisory opinion letter from the U.S. Equal Employment Opportunity Commission responded to a question regarding "whether it is legal to use an analysis of an applicant's handwriting as an employment screening tool.
 You also ask whether it is legal to ask the applicant's age and use of medications to allow for variants in his/her handwriting."
-The letter advised that in this circumstance, it was illegal under the Americans with Disabilities Act of 1990 (ADA) to ask a job applicant whether he or she is taking any medications, and also advised that asking an applicant for his or her age "allegedly to allow for variants in analyzing his/her handwriting" was not a per se violation of the Age Discrimination in Employment Act of 1967 (ADEA), but could be significant evidence of age discrimination.
+The letter advised that in this circumstance, it was illegal under the Americans with Disabilities Act of 1990 (ADA) to ask a job applicant whether they are taking any medications, and also advised that asking an applicant for their age "allegedly to allow for variants in analyzing his/her handwriting" was not a per se violation of the Age Discrimination in Employment Act of 1967 (ADEA), but could be significant evidence of age discrimination.
 The letter also said that there was no judicial guidance on "whether a policy of excluding applicants based upon their handwriting has an adverse impact on a protected group" under the ADA, ADEA, or Title VII of the Civil Rights Act of 1964.